 - Master of Arts degree in Economics

-and one of four degrees from the School of Forestry & Environmental Studies: Master’s of
+and one of four degrees from the Yale School of the Environment: Master’s of

 - Environmental Management